 The basis of any good career is knowing how to make the right decisions.
-The most successful people are usually characterised as being able to see things clearly in a way that few others do, seeing opportunities before anyone else and acting accordingly.
-This ability has little to do with being brilliant academically, but rather being able to understand change, adapt to it and know how to use it, so that instead of affecting you, it helps you to improve.
+The most successful people are usually characterized as being able to see things clearly in a way that few others do, seeing opportunities before anyone else, and acting accordingly.
+This ability has little to do with being brilliant academically, but rather being able to understand change, adapt to it, and know how to use it, so that instead of affecting you, it helps you to improve.
 This is what is known as situational or contextual intelligence and it is very useful in an increasingly uncertain and ever-changing work environment.
-Here we explain what it consists of, what kind of people have it and how you can cultivate it.
+Here we explain what it consists of, what kind of people have it, and how you can cultivate it.

 What is situational or contextual intelligence?